klahrich/chiefhustler/content/posts/viemed.md

 ![viemed](/images/viemed.png)

-I don't have to be in a company where I don't like the space and the management, even if I think it's currently undervalued.
+I don't have to be invested in a company where I don't like the space and the management, even if I think it's currently undervalued.
 There are tons of other choices.

 ### Links